Poly-1: Background

-The Poly-1 was developed in 1980 by a team lead by Neil Scott and Paul Bryant, who at the time were teaching electronics engineering at Wellington Polytechnic (now Massey University's Wellington campus), which the computer was named after.
+The Poly-1 was developed in 1980 by a team led by Neil Scott and Paul Bryant, who at the time were teaching electronics engineering at Wellington Polytechnic (now Massey University's Wellington campus), which the computer was named after.
 As with the Acorn BBC Micro in Britain, Scott and Bryant saw the increasing need for a fully integrated computer to serve the New Zealand school market, which had the blessing of then Education Minister Merv Wellington.
 After Scott and Bryant gathered a team of engineers and designers, DFC New Zealand Limited and Lower Hutt-based Progeni Systems — founded by Perce Harpham in 1968 — formed a joint venture, Polycorp, to market and build the Poly-1, which entered production in 1981.

 A distinctive fibreglass casing was designed to house the computer and monitor as an all-in-one unit, in a similar fashion to the Commodore PET.

 The Poly-1 came standard with a colour display and 64KB of RAM.
 A BASIC interpreter and a text editor were included, with the operating system being FLEX.
 The machine could display 40x24 character text (or teletext) or graphics in 240×204 or 480×204 resolution in 7 colors.
-There was no internal store, but the computer could connect to a CP/M based server.
+There was no internal storage, but the computer could connect to a CP/M based server.
 The Proteus server was available as an accessory to make the Poly-1 network-capable, allowing up to 32 of the computers to be linked.

 One of the earliest clients for the Poly in classroom networks was Rotorua Boys' High School, one of whose staff Derek Williams was seconded in 1984 to work as a computer programmer and software developer of educational applications for Progeni Systems Ltd on the FORGE Computer Learning System for New Zealand schools under the supervision of Emeritus Professor John Tiffin.
 FORGE was also used for training by the Victorian Fire Brigade in Australia, and for the first time, allowed New Zealand educators to design and deliver curricula on class computer networks.

 There remains interest in the Poly with an ongoing Poly Preservation Project.